benb74/3GIMMO/README.md

 Start up the laravel web server
 `php artisan serve`

-Create tables in the database running migration
+Create tables in the database running migrations
 `php artisan migrate`

 run the seeders to feed the tables
-`php artisan de:seed`
+`php artisan db:seed`

 Go on the laravel localhost adress